vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 vue invoke my-plugin --mode awesome
 ```

 Prompt can have [different types](https://github.com/SBoudrias/Inquirer.js#prompt-types) but the most widely used in CLI are `checkbox` and `confirm`.
-Let's add a `confirm` prompt and then use it in plugin generator to create a condition for [template rendering](#creating-new-templates).
+Let's add a `confirm` prompt and then use it in the plugin generator to create a condition for [template rendering](#creating-new-templates).

 ```js
 // prompts.js